 Although this is technically off the island, the little islands of Nusa Penida and Nusa Lembongan are a short boat ride away and are well worth exploring.
 We jumped on a fast boat from Sanur and hired a scooter upon landing on Nusa Penida.
 That really helped us to explore the gorgeous beaches with minimal effort, and we had a lovely time cruising through pretty back roads and forested areas, finding ourselves in secluded, pretty spots and feeling like we were the only people in the world!

 We particularly liked Angel’s Billabong, which is less secluded but still beautiful, and the views at Pantai Atuh Beach are something else.
-Two days later we boarded the boat once for Lembongan, and spent the day there snorkeling amidst the colourful reefs and spotting Manta Rays.
+Two days later we boarded the boat once for Lembongan and spent the day there snorkeling amidst the colorful reefs and spotting Manta Rays.
 We didn’t partake, but there are even cliff jumping opportunities for the braver among you!
-Lastly, we went for a romantic walk to the iconic yellow bridge to Nusa Ceningan, and all in all had a wonderfully relaxing and sun-soaked few days.
+Lastly, we went for a romantic walk to the iconic yellow bridge to Nusa Ceningan, and all in all, had a wonderfully relaxing and sun-soaked few days.

 Romantic Dining Experiences

-Romantic soirees are heavily linked to candlelit meals and the like, and in Bali this is so efficiently catered for that almost every meal could be a romantic interlude if you were so inclined!
-Here are our favourite dining options:
+Romantic soirees are heavily linked to candlelit meals and the like, and in Bali, this is so efficiently catered for that almost every meal could be a romantic interlude if you were so inclined!
+Here are our favorite dining options:

 Most Romantic Bali Breakfast